 Efficient and Resilient

 Outdated and aging infrastructure creates challenges for both travelers and the transportation system.
 Customer surveys and other sources indicate conclusively that maintenance of the State's existing transportation assets in a state of good repair, regardless of ownership, is a high priority of the traveling public and a major factor in determining selection of mode and route.
-Currently Dutchess County has 150 bridges classified as deficient under the NYSDOT rating system and is working to repair those that are structurally deficient or obsolete by FHWA and NYSDOT standards.
+Currently Dutchess County has 153 bridges classified as deficient under the NYSDOT rating system and is working to repair those that are structurally deficient or obsolete by FHWA and NYSDOT standards.
+In the near future of design, ITS will be incorporated throughout bridges within NYSDOT regions to help better monitor and maintain structural deficiencies.
 Dutchess County is also looking to improve mass transit by means of increased passenger comfort, reliability, and by marketing the environmental benefits of public transportation.
 The Orange County LRTP outlines a goal of preserving, rebuilding, and maintaining existing and future infrastructure to meet Federal, State, County, and Municipal standards.
 The NYMTC LRTP discusses plans to conduct a risk assessment of infrastructure, and ultimately improve resiliency by identifying critical focus areas brought to light by historical incidents or natural disasters.
 As the infrastructure deteriorates or becomes outdated, the need to create cost-effective solution will increase in order to maintain a level of safety on all roads and bridges.
 As a result of the concerns from public surveys, state-of-the-art asset management principles and ITS systems will be applied to New York State's aging infrastructure to ensure safety and efficiency of transportation throughout Region 8.
+This state-of-the-art asset management principles, infrastructure monitoring systems and ITS systems incorporate the identifying of bridges that have limits on the type of vehicles that can use them.
+These limits are based on a design or condition that affects the bridge's capacity to accommodate heavy vehicles.
+Classified as "R" posted bridges, they are signed with a "No Trucks with R Permits" sign.
+As of 2014 there were ten "R" posted bridges in the county.

 Region 8 ITS Architecture Overlap within New York State

-The next section reviews the overlap between the Region 8 ITS Architecture and the regional ITS architectures of other regions of New York State Department of Transportation (NYSDOT).
-For the purposes of this document, overlap is defined as any ITS Service Packages (services) utilized in both Region 8 and the surrounding New York State Regions.
+The following section reviews the overlap between the Region 8 ITS Architecture and the regional ITS architectures of other regions of NYSDOT.
+For the purposes of this document, an overlap is defined as any ITS Service Packages (services) or ITS Inventory Items (elements) that are currently being utilized in Region 8 and any three other New York State Regions.
 Services are part of the ITS framework that work together to increase the safety and efficiency of roadways.
-Overlapping services mark consistencies between the regional ITS architecture in Region 8 and the other ITS architectures in the State.
+Overlapping services mark consistencies between the Region 8 ITS Architecture and the other ITS architectures in the State.
 On the other hand, services that do not overlap may be unique to Region 8 or indicative of gaps in the present-day architecture.
 Upon analysis of the architecture, there is a large amount of overlap between services in the different New York State architectures; however, there are inconsistencies which should be highlighted and addressed throughout the architecture update process.

-Likewise, there were also a significant number of services that were unique to other individual regions of New York State.
-28 services were not in the Region 8 architecture, and were uncommon among the other State ITS architectures.
-This may indicate unique needs of other regions within the State.
+The final group shows services that were listed in other New York State architectures, but not listed in the Region 8 ITS Architecture.
+Out of the 75 total services listed in all the combined architectures, 6 of these services were not present in the Region 8 ITS Architecture.
+The 6 services may indicate unique needs of other regions within the State.
 For instance, Region 5 manages an International Border with Canada and utilizes the International Border Electronic Clearance service.
 Region 8 is not near the border with Canada, so may not be expected to include this service.
 Regardless, each individual service represented in the National ITS Architecture will be reviewed and considered for the Region 8 ITS Architecture update.

-After analyzing the data from the 7 regional ITS architectures Turbo files available in New York State, it can be seen that there is significant overlap with Region 8, but Region 8's unique needs and also gaps in the Region 8 ITS Architecture will need to be further studied.
+After analyzing the service package and element data from the 7 regional ITS architectures RAD-IT files available in New York State, it can be seen that there is significant overlap with Region 8, but Region 8's unique needs and also gaps in the Region 8 ITS Architecture will need to be further studied.
 These trends will be monitored throughout the Region 8 update process in order to help improve the current Region 8 ITS Architecture.

 Methodology of Gathering Information